rozek/blockly-ai-playground/README.md

 ![alert](./Screenshots/alert.png)

-> opens a browser "alert" pop-up dialog, displays the given message and continues as soon as the user has closed the dialog
+> opens a browser "alert" pop-up dialog, displays the given message and continues as soon as the user has closed the dialog (see related [example](#alert-confirm-prompt))

 ![confirm](./Screenshots/confirm.png)

 > opens a browser "confirmation" pop-up dialog, displays the given message and continues as soon as the user has responded with "ok" or "Cancel".
-If cancelled, the block returns `false`, otherwise it returns `true`
+If cancelled, the block returns `false`, otherwise it returns `true` (see related [example](#alert-confirm-prompt))

 ![prompt](./Screenshots/prompt.png)

 > opens a browser "prompt" pop-up dialog, displays the given message and continues as soon as the user has entered a response.
-If cancelled, the block returns an empty string, otherwise it returns the entered string
+If cancelled, the block returns an empty string, otherwise it returns the entered string (see related [example](#alert-confirm-prompt))

 ![ValueIsNonEmpty](./Screenshots/ValueIsNonEmpty.png)